Caddickbrown/Excel-Macros/README.md

 # Macros
-A repo of Macros that I've made over the years.
+A repo of Macros that I've made/acquired over the years.

 This includes Excel Macros (VBA), VBScripts, or anything else that speeds up work.